 Always interested in experimenting with new ways to tell stories and reach audiences, Lance developed a cinema ARG (augmented reality game) around his second feature Head Trauma.
 Over 2.5 million people experienced the game via theaters, mobile drive-ins, phones and online.
 In recognition of these cinematic gaming innovations, BUSINESSWEEK named Lance “One of the 18 Who Changed Hollywood.”
 Others on the list included Thomas Edison, George Lucas and Steve Jobs.

-Lance is the Director of Experiential Learning and Applied Creativity at Columbia University.
+Lance is the Founding Director of Columbia University School of the Arts’ Digital Storytelling Lab.
 The appointment is part of a campus wide initiative entitled Learn Do Share an effort to R&D the future of learning and work by harnessing storytelling, game mechanics, design thinking and technology.
 In addition Lance is a founding member and director of the Columbia University Digital Storytelling Lab.
 The lab explores new forms and functions of storytelling.
 The lab’s first prototype, entitled Sherlock Holmes & the Internet of Things was developed by Weiler and renowned game designer Nick Fortugno.
 The project reimagines the work of Arthur C. Doyle as it experiments with authorship and ownership of stories while at the same time examining the ethical and political issues surrounding the Internet of Things.
 Working with 1,200 collaborators from 60+ countries Weiler lead the creative direction of the world’s largest connected crime scene which kicked off with a special presentation at Lincoln Center during the New York Film Festival.
 Over 70 events we’re held around the globe and in 2016 the project expands to include AI (Artificial Intelligence) as a collaborative storytelling tool.

 Currently, Lance is developing a number of film, TV and gaming projects with his writing partner Chuck Wendig.
 Lance’s project entitled HiM won the Arte France Cinema award and was selected by the Sundance Screenwriters Lab, marking the first time the lab has supported a feature film/immersive storytelling project.
 HiM was developed with is Ted Hope (21 Grams) and Anne Carey (The American).
 HiM is currently being produced by Christine Vachon (Boys Don’t Cry, Carol).
 On a television front, Lance and Chuck are developing a TV series with Marshall Herskovitz and Edward Zwick.
 Of this dark episodic tale that is being developed for a major cable outlet, Lance is a creator, co-writer and executive producer.